A Hatch Chile Makes a Great Content Strategy

 Educating consumers about the Hatch was a key part of Melissa’s strategy.
 The company put a ton of information on their website, then took to new content platforms as they became available — their push started way back in 2002, long before there was such a thing as social media.
 Last year, they self-published Melissa’s Hatch Chile Cookbook, with ideas for using the chiles in everything from Bloody Marys to brownies.

-They also engage lots of brand ambassadors, from food bloggers to celebrity chefs.
-This season, Chef Jet Tila stars in a YouTube video that fuses the Hatch with another food obsession: Sriracha hot sauce.
+They also engage lots of brand ambassadors, from food bloggers and influencers to celebrity chefs.
+One season, Chef Jet Tila starred in a YouTube video that fuses the Hatch with another food obsession: Sriracha hot sauce.

-And they’ve steadily extended the product line beyond fresh chiles to include dried chiles, Hatch chile powder, salsa and more.
+And they’ve steadily extended the product line beyond fresh chiles to include dried chiles, Hatch chile powder, salsa, snacks, and more.
 Those kinds of product extensions help keep the story fresh.

 Hatch chiles weren’t an overnight sensation — Melissa’s first started distributing them outside the Southwest in 2002.
-They began doing roastings seven years ago, starting in Southern California.
-Now they’ve teamed up with chains like Bristol Farms, Wegmans and Kroger to host roastings are all over the country.
+They began doing Southwestern-style roastings a few years later, starting in Southern California.
+Now they’ve teamed up with chains like Bristol Farms, Wegmans, and Hyvee to host Hatch chile roastings are all over the country.

 “We get a ton of emails and calls every June and July about our roasts that we conduct nationally in August and September.
 It’s very much a unique thing that happens in front of the stores every season now.”